-Fun, fiery and accomplished roots music from Colorado that combines bluegrass, swing and more!
+Fun, fiery and accomplished bluegrass and roots music from Southwestern Colorado

 We’re sorry to announce that the Stillhouse Junkies tour has been cancelled due to the ongoing Covid-19 virus crisis.
 Please contact your point of purchase to arrange a refund – or if you can afford it, please consider donating your ticket money to help the artist and venue in this devastating time for our live music scene.

 You can also buy the new album at the Stillhouse Junkies website.

 |Tue, 24/03/2020||Scarborough||Woodend Gallery|

 |Fri, 27/03/2020||Quatt, Shropshire||Quatt Village Hall|

 |Sat, 28/03/2020||Barry, South Wales||St Mary’s Church (a Barry Arts Festival event)|

 |Sun, 29/03/2020||Ashburton, Devon||Ashburton Arts|

 |Wed, 01/04/2020||Sittingbourne, Kent||Dog Gone Roots at the Dancing Dog Saloon|

 |Sat, 04/04/2020||Farnham, Surrey||Sands Room Sessions|